Exploration of the Rashomon Set Assists Trustworthy Explanations for Medical Data: Introduction

 A pivotal component of our algorithm is quantifying dissimilarities in variable effects between pairs of models.
 Although various existing measures are suitable for functional data \cite{fda_metrics}, we introduce a novel metric, the profile disparity index (PDI), designed to enhance this assessment.
 Our research demonstrates that, in several scenarios, the PDI provides a more comprehensive analysis of profiles compared to prevailing distance metrics.

-Moreover, we demonstrate the application of the defined procedure to the medical data set on patients with hemophagocytic lymphohistiocytosis (HLH).
+Moreover, we demonstrate the application of the defined procedure to the medical data set on patients with hemophagocytic lymphohistiocytosis (HLH) -- a heterogeneous, potentially fatal syndrome of hyperinflammation.
+The data collection procedures were conducted in accordance with the guidelines and regulations of the Medical University of Warsaw Bioethics Committee, AKBE/37/15.
 This specific modeling task prompted the development of the proposed method.
 The case study showcases our technique's ability to capture variations in variable effects across models.
-This is particularly beneficial for selecting the model most compatible with domain knowledge, which is significant for personalized medicine.
+This is particularly beneficial for selecting the model most compatible with domain knowledge, which is significant for personalized medicine and trustworthy modeling.
 Furthermore, we demonstrate the effectiveness and versatility of our method by benchmarking it on several other medical data sets, highlighting its adaptability and utility across diverse contexts.

-Our method is a step towards a broader exploration of multiple models rather than relying solely on the performance measure values.
-With an easily accessible implementation available at \url{https://github.com/MI2DataLab/Rashomon-detect}, we hope to influence the approach to machine learning modeling in the medical domain.
+The aim of our study was to provide a more trustworthy approach to data analysis through a broader exploration of multiple models rather than relying solely on the performance measure values.
+To facilitate the detection of different models, we have provided software that automates the process of determining the differences between models and selecting the best one.
+The software is available at \url{https://github.com/MI2DataLab/Rashomon-detect}.